michel-kraemer/gradle-download-task/README.md

 be applied to each source URL before it is downloaded.
-The action is called with a <a href="#downloaddetails">DownloadDetails</a> object and can modify some aspects of the target file in the destination directory (e.g. the filename).
-If only one download source has been given, adding an
-<code>eachFile</code> action will make the plugin fail.</dd>
+The action is called with a <a href="#downloaddetails">DownloadDetails</a> object and can modify some aspects of the target file in the destination directory (e.g. the filename or relative path).
+If only one download source has been given, adding an <code>eachFile</code> action will make the plugin fail.</dd>
 </dl>

 <em>Tip!</em> You may provide Groovy Closures or Kotlin Lambdas to the `src`